Almond Flour Pancakes – Fluffy & Delicious!

 How to make these pancakes your own

-- If you want to take these pancakes on-the-go and don’t want to add toppings, try sprinkling a little cinnamon in the batter before you cook them.
+- Flavor Options: If you want to take these pancakes on-the-go and don’t want to add toppings, try stir a teaspoon of cinnamon into the dry ingredients.
 You can also add ½ of a mashed banana right into the batter.
 Lower the heat and give the pancakes an extra minute to set before flipping.

 Store leftovers in an airtight container in the refrigerator for up to 4 days.